 Disclaimer from the dietitian : This skin related recommendation is not based on scientific evidence.
 There is no 1,000 person study evaluating the benefits of smearing avocado on your face.
 But, when I combine what I learned in nutrition school, what I've learned from my esthetician, I assess possible risk, and see how fine I look after I rub this on my face, it's enough to recommend it.
-This post is the very thing blogs are for, despite my strong dislike of the word blog.
+This post is the very thing blogs are for, despite my dislike of the word blog.

 Open a ripe avocado with a knife.

 To take care of my skin beyond my homemade masks, I also get a good skin clean out from my esthetician Kim Stuart in San Francisco.
 She has the best machines, high quality whole food products, and uses champion techniques to make my face clean and soft.
 I choose to spend money on this because, well, it's my face.

 Like I said, I plan to eat the avocado too.
 Efficiency is important.
-I consume avocados because (a) they taste good (b) they're healthy : fiber + good fats + a lot of antioxidants + some carbohydrate + some protein (c) they're easy to eat and (d) they are a whole food.
+I consume avocados because (a) they taste good (b) they're healthy : fiber + good fats + a lot of antioxidants + some carbohydrate + tiny bit protein (c) they're easy to eat and (d) they are a whole food.
 The composition of nutrients in any whole food is already at ratios of fat, carbohydrate, protein and fiber your digestive system prefers.
 They contain a little bit of everything in ideal amounts.
 This is a key point to understanding nutrition science.

 There you have it.

 You just spent $2.50 on an avocado and managed to eat a healthy snack, plus you look dead sexy with your now glowing and soft skin.
 You didn't spend more money on products and so you didn't contribute to more garbage.
-You are awesome.
+You are fantastic.

 Come winter I'll tell you how to rub butternut squash all over your face, and come out a winner when you have a piping hot delicious soup to go with it.
-Stay tuned!